rinebyte/rinebyte/readme.md

 # Hi there!
-I'm Rinebyte 🚀
+I'm Rinebyte | Vibecoder 🚀

-I am a **Full-Stack Web Developer** dedicated to building robust, data-driven applications with a focus on performance and scalability.
-I enjoy bridging the gap between complex backend logic and seamless user experiences.
+I am a **Vibecoder** and **Full-Stack Developer** who thrives on building fast, modern, and scalable web applications.
+I mix the speed of AI-assisted coding with a deep understanding of both SQL and NoSQL architectures.

 ---